ALife-Newsletter/Newsletter/edition_020/99_CallsConferences.md

 # Conferences and Calls

 It's quite a busy time for conference calls at the moment!
 Here is a short list of conferences and other symposia that have active calls.
-Special thanks to Eleni Nisioti at IT University of Copenahgen.
+Special thanks to Eleni Nisioti at IT University of Copenhagen.

-- Gecco Workkshop: [Evolving Self-organisation](https://evolving-self-organisation-workshop.github.io/).
+- Gecco Workshop: [Evolving Self-organisation](https://evolving-self-organisation-workshop.github.io/).
 Málaga, Spain from July 14 to July 18 (Virtual and In-Person).
 Submission deadline: March 26, 2025.
 - [Evolutionary Computation Theory and Applications](https://ecta.scitevents.org/) (Virtual and In-Person in Marbella, Spain).
 October 22-24 2025.
 Regular paper submission: May 19th 2025.
 - [The Animal Behavior Society](https://www.animalbehaviorsociety.org/2025/abstracts.php) (Virtual and In-Person in Baltimore, Maryland).
 July 8-12 2025.
 Abstract Submission Deadline: March 21st 2025.
 - [International Conference on Social Robotics + AI](https://icsr2025.eu/calls) (In Person in Naples, Italy).
 September 10-12th 2025.
 Full Papers submission: March 28th 2025.